Visiting Scholar Scheme in International Studies

 One Virtual Visiting Scholar (VVS):

 This position includes affiliation and a research stipend.
 The Virtual Visiting Scholar scheme also lasts for 2-3 months in duration (exact date range chosen by the Scholar), and there is one position to be held during Semester 2 (March 1, 2022 – June 30, 2022).

-The aim of this award is to foster research collaboration with members of staff in the School.
-During the residency, the scholar will undertake their research and collaborate with one or more members of IC staff on a research project (proposed by the Visiting Scholar) that will result in a publication and/or a grant application.
+The aim of these awards is to foster research collaboration with members of staff in the School.
+During the residency, the scholar will undertake their research and collaborate with one or more members of the staff in the School of International Studies on a research project (proposed by the Visiting Scholar) that will result in a publication and/or a grant application.
 They will also deliver one lecture for our School’s UG and PG students and will give one presentation to the wider University on their research as part of our Invited Speakers programme.
 There are no further teaching or administrative responsibilities.

 The award is competitive, and will be based on the proposed research proposal and the applicant’s CV.
-Applicants should have already been awarded their PhD degrees and have expertise relevant to IC, which includes media and communication studies, cultural studies, film and television studies, game studies, etc. (see: https://www.nottingham.edu.cn/en/internationalcommunications/know-our-people/know-our-people.aspx).
+Applicants should have already been awarded their PhD degrees and have expertise relevant to International Studies, which includes politics and international relations broadly conceived, history, heritage and public history, anthropology, ethnology, sociology, public policy, archeology or religious studies. (see: https://www.nottingham.edu.cn/en/humanities-and-social-sciences/international-studies/people/listing.aspx).

 To apply, contact a member of staff to discuss your research proposal.
-Then, please send the following in an email addressed to IC Research at: ICResearch@Nottingham.edu.cn:
+Then, please send the following in an email addressed to the School Director of Research @ Christian.email@example.com:

-- Covering letter - please state the semester (1 or 2), the proposed length of residency (maximum 3 months), and suggested dates
+- Covering letter - please state the proposed Visiting Scholar Scheme (VSR or VVS), the proposed length of residency (maximum 3 months), and suggested dates

 - Research proposal detailing your proposed research project, intended output(s), and the member(s) of staff that you have contacted [maximum of 500 words]